YARD BIRDS: 171 AND COUNTING

 Afternoon rush hour (13 September 2004).

-A Northern Flicker comes in for a bath (17 October 2009) (Karen LeMay photo).
+Above, a male Northern Flicker comes in for a bath (17 October 2009) (Karen LeMay photo); below a female, lacking the red moustache, gets a drink (13 November 2020).

 Spotted Towhee-one of our three winter towhees (13 February 2007).

-Rufous-crowned Sparrows are a professional rocky slope birds and the gentle slope on Forest Service land behind the house serves them well.
-This one was visiting an irrigation drip head just outside the back door for a sip of water (5 June 2011)
+Rufous-crowned Sparrows are professional rocky slope birds and the hillside on Forest Service land behind the house serves them well.
+This one was visiting an irrigation drip head just outside the back door for a sip of water (5 June 2011).

 Although they nest not too far from the house, Black-throated Sparrow is a rare visitor to the yard.
 This adult appeared several times during May of 2011 (3 May 2011).

-"Gray-headed Junco" is the least common of the western races of Dark-eyed Junco that visit the yard (20 April 2010).
+"Gray-headed Junco," one of five races of Dark-eyed Junco that have occurred in the yard (20 April 2010).

 A Golden-crowned Sparrow found in the yard by Linda Feltner was a nice addition to the 2009 Ramsey Canyon Christmas Bird Count (19 December 2009).